federicotdn/verb/README.md

 ### File Uploads

 To upload a file, you can use the included `verb-read-file` function.
-This function reads a file and returns its contents as a string.
+This function reads a file into a buffer and sets its `verb-kill-this-buffer` variable to `t`, and then returns the buffer.
 Use it from inside code tags to insert the contents of a local file in a request.
 Here's an example:

 ```
 post https://some-example-api.com/api/upload